 Green EnviroTech is part of this new field of innovators, and by challenging our preconceptions of waste and energy sources, we see a future where access to energy is universal.
 This is a global problem and opportunity.

-The GETH Process to convert mixed plastic and tires to oil uses electromagnetic pyrolysis to produce GETH Oil, carbon black, syngas, and steel.
+The GETH Process to convert mixed plastic and tires to oil uses gasification to heat and produce GETH Oil, carbon black, syngas, and steel.
 The use of electromagnetic pyrolysis facilitates faster processing while causing no environmental impact.
 A standard twelve-module plant, utilizing six systems for plastic and six systems for tire conversion produces approximately 25,000 barrels of oil per month.
 The GETH oil does not need to be processed a second time and can be blended into most products produced at a refinery.

 - A twelve-module plant will produce approximately 25,000 barrels of GETH Oil per month